The International Orienteering Federation´s goals regarding the organisation of this annual event are as follows:

 Each club of all national Orienteering Federations gets in touch with at least one school.
 As teachers might need help to implement orienteering so the lessons are a fun and exciting experience, the IOF is working on providing teaching materials in different languages.
 The Regional Development and Youth Commission of the IOF coordinates and links interested Orienteering people from its national federations together in a school orienteering network in order to exchange materials and experiences.
 After the event, the students get to keep their maps to take home and show to their friends and family.

-The next World Orienteering Days will take place on May 24th 2017 and on May 23rd 2018!
+The next World Orienteering Days will take place on May 23rd 2018!

 On Wednesday May 11th 2016, the first World Orienteering Day was a huge success, with more than 250 000 participants all over the world taking part in an orienteering event.
 Schools, clubs and enthusiast all over the world made a fantastic contribution and we managed to beat the world record.